 A term loan or revolving credit facility may be available if your business (which can be a company, sole trader, partnership or trust) needs credit for cashflow, capital assets and projects related to, responding to or recovering from the impacts of COVID-19.

-Depending on your circumstances, you may be able to access credit from either a participating bank or a non-bank, but not both.
+Depending on your circumstances, you may be able to access credit from either a participating bank, non-bank or non-deposit taking lender.

-If you borrow from a bank, it will determine the amount you can borrow and the length of the term, under one or more scheme loans up to a maximum of:
+Whether you borrow from a bank, non-bank or non-deposit taking lender, your lender will determine the amount you can borrow and the length of the term, under one or more scheme loans.
+The maximum value of the loans varies between $500,000 to $5 million depending on your lender up to a maximum term of five years.